 Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Once the doctor has assessed the damage and pinpointed the location of the blockages he will decide on treatment alternatives and how to proceed.
 The first choice in the past used to be an attempt at surgery to repair the tubal damage.
-However, because results with tubal surgery were not very encouraging, many patients with tubal damage are now advised to undergo IVF (in vitro fertilization) as their first treatment option.
+However, because results with tubal surgery were poor , most patients with tubal damage are now advised to undergo IVF (in vitro fertilization) as their first treatment option, instead of wasting time and money on unnecessary surgery.

 In order to select between IVF and tubal surgery, we need to differentiate between intrinsic tubal damage and peritubal damage.
 If the tubes have been damaged because of a problem outside the fallopian tubes, such as peritubal adhesions or endometriosis, which have caused the tubes to get kinked, then surgery may be useful.
 However, surgery is not advisable for patients if the tubes have been blocked because of TB; the tubes are very badly damaged; if the tubes are blocked at multiple places; or if the tubes have been blocked because of intrinsic tubal disease.